-A. Papers and Boards: Submitted work must be on acid-free white paper, illustration board, watercolor board or unvarnished synthetic papers that are unvarnished including “Yupo”and “Plastex”, “Claybord”, “Aquabord”, Illustration Board for Wet Media and Cold or Hot Press Illustration / Watercolor Board.
-Mixed Media Boards are not allowed.
+A. Papers and Boards: Submitted works must be on acid-free white paper, illustration board, watercolor board or unvarnished synthetic papers that include “Yupo”, “Plastex”, “Clayboard”, Aquaboard”, illustration board for wet media, cold or hot press illustration/watercolor board.
+Mixed media boards are not allowed

 B. Other materials may be submitted for approval by the Board of Directors prior to submitting the artwork.
-It is the intention of AWA to encourage creativity within these guidelines and new materials will be reviewed.
+It is the intention of AWA to encourage creativity when these guidelines, and new materials will be reviewed.

-D. Water-Soluble Media: All Water-soluble media that can be applied in flat washes are acceptable including transparent and opaque watercolor, synthetic watercolor (Golden Brand, ..et..), guache, acrylic paint or liquid, colored inks, casein paint and tempera.
+D. Water-Soluble Media: All water-soluble media that can be applied in flat washes are acceptable including transparent and opaque watercolor, synthetic watercolor (Golden Brand., etc.) gouache, acrylic paint or liquid, colored water based inks, casein paint and tempera.
 Additionally, media may be applied by water soluble pencil or watercolor crayons regardless of color so long as they are primarily used in a painting manner and at least partially dissolved.
 Some of this work may remain in drawing form so long as the emphasis is on the painted portion.
-Painting may also be combined with line work including ink and / or pencil.
+Painting may also be combined with line work including ink and/or pencil.